dentarg/auth0-blog/_posts/2017-10-06-azure-storage.markdown

 }
 ```

-The first step is to create an instance of `StorageCredentials`.
-To do this, we just need to pass our `Account` and `Key`.
+The first step creates an instance of `StorageCredentials`.
+To do this, we just need to pass our `Account` name and account `Key`.
 These information can be retrieved as shown in the following screen:

 ![Retrieving account name and account key from Azure Storage](https://i.stack.imgur.com/6rIuv.png)

-After that we can create an instance of `CloudStorageAccount` passing the reference for the `StorageCredentials`.
-Then, in the third step, we use `CloudStorageAccount` to create a new table by calling `storageAccount.CreateCloudTableClient()`.
+After that we create an instance of `CloudStorageAccount` passing the reference for the `StorageCredentials`.
+Then, in the third step, we call the `CreateCloudTableClient()` method of our `CloudStorageAccount` to create a new `CloudTableClient`.

-Step four consists of getting a reference to a table called `Demo` and creating it if it doesn't exist.
+Step four consists of using `CloudTableClient` to get a reference to a table called `Demo` and creating it on Azure Table Storage if it doesn't exist.

 ### Adding Entities to a Table on Azure Table Storage